-The loss-of-function col3 mutant has longer hypocotyls, flowers early and shows a reduced number of lateral branches(Datta et al., 2006).
-COL3 also directly interacts with B-BOX32 (BBX32), which is regulated by the circadian clock, to mediate flowering(Tripathi, Carvallo, Hamilton, Preuss, & Kay, 2017).
-Interestingly, both COL3 and BBX32 belong to the BBX zinc finger transcription factor (TF) family, which has 32 members(Kumagai et al., 2008).
-This gene family is divided into five groups based on whether their respective proteins contain one or two BBX motifs and whether or not they possess a CCT domain(Khanna et al., 2009).
-BBX family members, some of which have been characterized (Cheng & Wang, 2005; Graeff et al., 2016; Li et al., 2014; Park et al., 2011; Preuss et al., 2012; Wang, Guthrie, Sarmast, & Dehesh, 2014; Xu, Jiang, Li, Holm, & Deng, 2018; Xu et al., 2016; Yang et al., 2014), are commonly implicated in light signal transduction during early photomorphogenesis.
-The first BBX protein to be identified in Arabidopsisthaliana was CONSTANS (CO)(Putterill, Robson, Lee, Simon, & Coupland, 1995).
-In addition to CO, 16 other CO-Like (COL) proteins have been identified, which contain one or two B-box domains at the N-terminus and a CCT domain at the C terminus(Cheng & Wang, 2005).
+3Guangdong Provincial Key Lab of Biotechnology for Plant Development regulated by the circadian clock to mediate flowering (Tripathi, Carvallo, Hamilton, Preuss, & Kay, 2017).
+Interestingly, both COL3 and BBX32 belong to the BBX zinc finger transcription factor (TF) family, which has 32 members (Kumagai et al., 2008).
+This gene family is divided into five groups based on whether their respective proteins contain one or two BBX motifs and whether or not they possess a CCT domain (Khanna et al., 2009).
+BBX family members, some of which have been characterized (Cheng & Wang, 2005; Graeff et al., 2016; Li et al., 2014; Park et al., 2011; Preuss et al., 2012; Wang, Guthrie, Sarmast, & Dehesh, 2014; Xu, Jiang, Li, Holm, & Deng, 2018; Xu et al., 2016; Yang et al., 2014), have been implicated in light signal transduction during early photomorphogenesis.
+The first BBX protein identified in Arabidopsisthaliana was CONSTANS (CO) (Putterill, Robson, Lee, Simon, & Coupland, 1995).
+In addition to CO, 16 other CO-Like (COL) proteins have been identified, which contain one or two B-box domains at the N-terminus and a CCT domain at the C terminus (Cheng & Wang, 2005).
 However, most of their functions remain unclear.

-A previous study showed that COL3 plays multiple roles in plant development (e.g. flowering, hypocotyl elongation and lateral root formation) (Datta et al., 2006).
+A previous study showed that COL3 plays multiple roles in plant development (e.g., flowering, hypocotyl elongation, and lateral root formation) (Datta et al., 2006).
 Although COL3 is known to interact with B-BOX32 to regulate flowering (Tripathi et al., 2017), there has been little research on how COL3 regulates hypocotyl elongation and the respective downstream pathways are uncharacterized.
-In the present study, we propose a role for COL13/B-BOX11 and a possible COP1-dependent COL3-COL13 feedback pathway in regulating the hypocotyl growth in A. thaliana .
+In the present study, we proposed a role for COL13/B-BOX11 and an HY5-COL3-COL13 regulatory chain for controlling hypocotyl growth in A. thaliana.